raza-analytics/Data-Analytics-Portfolio/README.md

 # My Data Analytics Portfolio

+## 3. ☕ Coffee Shop Sales Performance Dashboard
+An interactive analytical solution that transforms raw transaction data into actionable insights to optimize operational decisions and understand customer behavior.
+### 🖼️ Visual Preview:
+**Coffee Shop Sales Dashboard**
+### 🎯 Problem Statement & Objective:
+Coffee shop businesses often struggle to interpret high-volume transaction data to identify peak hours and underperforming segments.
+This project aims to bridge that gap by building a dynamic dashboard that visualizes sales performance, footfall trends, and customer behavior metrics to support data-driven business decisions.
+### 🛠️ Tools Used:
+**Microsoft Excel:** Main platform for the interactive dashboard and visualization.
+**Power Query Editor:** Used for robust data connection and automated cleaning.
+**Power Pivot:** Leveraged to enhance the data modeling workflow.
+**Excel Developer Tools:** Utilized for advanced interactivity and dashboard features.
+### 📊 Dataset & Methods:
+**Data Cleaning:** Used Power Query to remove unnecessary white spaces and handle data transformations.
+**Workflow:** Executed the complete Data Analytics Workflow, moving from raw transaction data to cleaned tables and finally to a dynamic visual layer.
+**Visualization:** Implemented a variety of charts (Line, Bar, Clustered Column, and Pie) to represent different business dimensions.
+### 💡 Key Insights & Business Impact:
+**Financial Health:** Achieved $698K in Total Sales with a total footfall of 149K customers.
+**Customer Spending:** Identified an Average Bill per Person of $4.69 and an average of 1.44 orders per person.
+**Peak Operations:** Pinpointed the 8 AM – 10 AM morning rush as the peak order time.
+**Product Performance:** Barista Espresso emerged as the top-selling product, while Coffee & Tea was the highest revenue category.
+**Upselling Opportunity:** Identified that Saturday is the lowest sales day and average orders are below expectations, suggesting a need for targeted upselling strategies.
+### Contact:
+**Email:** [mraza28067@gmail.com]
+**WhatsApp:** [+92-336-1890356]

 ## 4. ☕ 365 Coffee Sales Analytics
 This interactive dashboard transforms raw transactional data into actionable business insights to drive operational efficiency and growth.
 ### 🖼️ Visual Preview: